Gbolon/Categorizer_App/README.md

 - **Bracket Visualization**: Visual representation of performance transitions between brackets
 - **Statistical Analysis**: Calculation of performance metrics and change indicators
 - **Interactive UI**: Streamlit-powered interface with filtering and visualization tools
+- **Report Generator**: Creation of downloadable reports with visualizations

 ## Technologies Used